Mikhail Mikhalkov: Self-presented military biography

 He was arrested by the Soviet military and because of the emotional stress could not speak Russian but only German, still talking through interpreters he provided important information on the position of German troops as well as to convey that he is in fact a Soviet NKVD officer, brother of the author of the National Anthem of the Soviet Union, Sergei Mikhalkov.
 After the confirmation of his identity Mikhail Mikhalkov was sent to Moscow where he worked as a secret NKVD agent in Lubyanka prison.
 He used to be sent to a prison cell, befriended the inmates, then shared the obtained information with NKVD investigators.
 Soon Mikhalkov himself was arrested and sentenced as a German spy.

-He was sentenced to three years of Gulag camps and five years of exile.
+Mikhalkov Jr. was sentenced to three years of Gulag camps and five years of exile.
 Afterwards he was forbidden to live in Moscow.
 In 1953 after Joseph Stalin's death KGB proposed Mikhalkov to write a book (named In labyrinths of deadly risk В лабиринтах смертельного риска) about his adventures during World War II.
 In 1956 he was rehabilitated, awarded an Order of Glory and allowed to live in Moscow.
 The book was translated into German and French and printed as a propaganda piece for foreign readers.
 The Russian original of the book was published only in 1991 with the onset of perestroika.
 An expanded version of the book was included into the Two brothers - two fates publication.
 His nephew Nikita Mikhalkov announced his intention to film a TV serial based on Mikhail's story.